 I am 21 years old and working for a multi-million dollar marketing company.
 It’s a Friday at 2pm, approximately 2 1/2 months after I started.
 Being the top sales producer out of my 50+ person training class had landed me a promotion to Assistant Manager in training.
-I had been studying my 13 page, 60 minute long, group interview script for a month now.
-That day I had 2 back-to-back interviews scheduled.
+I had been studying my 13-page, 60-minute-long, group interview script for a month now.
+That day, I had 2 back-to-back interviews scheduled.

 These group interviews were typically 6-8 people big.
 Maybe 10 people would show up and fill out applications.
 I would then screen the applicants (2 or 3 at a time) and hold a group interview for the candidates I felt were a good match for this job of selling Cutco Cutlery – a fantastic program designed for college students to gain experience in the workplace.

 This is one of many times I can think of where I had to think fast in the workplace.
-A greatly challenging situation was thrust at me and I was forced to rely on my unique set of skills to get me through.
+A greatly challenging situation was thrust at me and I was forced to rely on my unique set of skills to get through.

-- I wanted to prove to my manager that I could handle an interview that was almost 3 times bigger than any interview I had run in the past.
+- I wanted to prove to my manager that I could handle an interview that was almost 3 times larger than any interview I had run in the past.
 I was always studying the next step in every job I had – and this was definitely going to get me to that next step faster.
-(See a previous post, “Hiring a Project Manager Who Can Get Stuff Done!” for what happened next)
+(See a previous post, “Hiring a Project Manager Who Can Get Stuff Done!” for what happened next.)

 - These people showed up because they needed a job and I was going to be the only one to determine A) If they got it, and B) If they showed up to training because of how I presented the information.

 - Ever hear that phrase, “Fake it ’til you make it”?
 That was at the forefront of my mind.
 I had a job to do and I had to at least act as if I was not in fear.
 I couldn’t let that transfer to my audience.